-Philippines closer to tobacco, alcohol tax hikeNovember 21st, 2012 in Health
+Philippines closer to tobacco, alcohol tax hikeNovember 21, 2012 in Medicine & Health / Health

 The Philippines has moved closer to raising tobacco and alcohol taxes, the government said Wednesday after the Senate passed a bill aimed at weaning millions of smokers off the habit.

 The Senate late Tuesday passed a bill that would raise 40 billion pesos (nearly $1 billion) in "sin taxes" each year, Finance Secretary Cesar Purisima said in a statement.

 It "also provides moderate tax increases to protect the young and the poor from the ill effects of smoking and excessive drinking", he added.